aesy/xpanda/xpanda-cli/README.md

 ```
 Unix shell-like parameter expansion/variable substitution.

-This program will process some input and copy it to some output with all variables
+This program will process text from a file or standard input and copy it to standard output
-expanded/substituted using the provided variables.
-If no variables are provided, then
+or a file with all variables expanded/substituted using the provided variables.
-values are sourced from environment variables.

 Variables can appear in the input in any of the following forms:
 $VAR                substituted with the corresponding value for `VAR` if set, otherwise ``.